ketronkowski/embabel-agent/README.md

 Our key goals:

 - **Become the natural way to Gen AI-enable Java applications**, and especially those built on Spring.
-- **Prove the power of the model**.
-Demonstrate that this model is the most capable agent model.
-See the [Dunnart milestone](https://github.com/embabel/embabel-agent/milestone/4) for details.
+- **Prove the power of the approach**.
+Demonstrate that this approach is the best way to build safe, dependable, Gen AI applications.
   In particular:
     - Demonstrate the power of extensibility without modification, by adding goals and actions
     - Demonstrate the potential to become the PaaS for natural language